carlos-urena/carlos-urena.github.io/graphics/planetoids/index.md

    }
 ```

-After new vertexes are added to `vertices` table, we can create the new triangles in a new table (`output_triangles`), as follows:
+After new vertexes are added to the vertices table, we can insert new triangles in a the new triangles table (`output_triangles`), as follows:

 ```cpp
 output_triangles.resize( 4*(input_triangles->size()) );